John Wesley was convinced of the great importance of prayer by saying:

 (Note: to ‘pray things through’ is to talk about a situation in our prayers, thoroughly and often!
 It is to bring before the Father everything we can possibly think of regarding the matter, asking Father to cover each concern, each thought presented, with His guidance, direction, and purpose.)

-Please, allow me to share with you, one more tip.
-It is a tip that I accidently learned, and it has proved to be an immense help.
+Let me share, one more tip — a tip that I accidently learned, and has proved to be very helpful:

 Cherish Your Times of Prayer